Introduction

 Standard input format / template for individual pages.

 Here are two generic templates provided for your use.
 Use either one depending on your content and style preferences.
-Your individual committee may have defined specific headings or sections pertinent to the nature of the species being described.
+The Header, Footer, Species Heading, Times New Roman font size(s), initial photo placement and overall two column layout should be the same on all nature pages.
+Your individual committee may have defined specific sub headings or sections pertinent to the nature of the species being described, and that is important to tell all pertinent data.
+[Note: these are currently pending an update based on Jan 25, 2013 meeting.]

 Nature of Milam County Survey document

-As species are found and identified, each one is to be documented on the Survey template, including the release for use of any pictures taken.
+As species are found and identified, each one is to be documented on the Survey template, including the release for use of any pictures used if that becomes necessary (should be unlikely).